Skip to content

 4. Your instance picks up the new configuration

 This process takes a few seconds.
-During the update, your instance stays running — there is no downtime for config changes.
+During the update, your instance stays running.
+There is no downtime for config changes.

 Manual Editing via SSH